Biography Mr. Nico E. Oud

 From 2000 till 2016 involved at the College for Mental Health Nursing Specialist (www.ggzvs.nl) in the Master Program as the main teacher for mental health & nursing diagnostics and classifications.

 From the start on in 1995 he is a co-founder and member of the European Violence in Psychiatry Research Group (EVIPRG).
 He is a member of Horatio (European Psychiatric Nurses) and organized the founding congress of Horatio: "Mental health in Europe: the contribution of psychiatric nursing practice and science", 22-23 March 2007 in Arnhem, The Netherlands.
 He is a member of Sigma Theta Tau Inernational (STTI) - Honor Society of Nursing (Chapter Aplha Chi & Rho Chi) and was member of its Global Advisory Council.
-From 2011 till 2015 he was a European Region Chapter Officer and board member of the Sigma Theta Tau International Foundation for Nursing.
-Currently board member (treasurer) of the Rho Chi-at-Large Chapter.
-He is a member of the International Society of Psychiatric-Mental Health Nurses (ISPN) through membership in the division Society for Education and Research in Psychiatric-Mental Health Nursing (SERPN) He is a member of NANDA-International.
-Further since 2015 President of the Dutch NANDA-I Netwerk and President of the Dutch Foundation for Nursing Diagnostics, Interventions en Outcomes (Stichting VDIR).
+At present (2011-2013) he is a European Region Chapter Officer and board member of the Sigma Theta Tau International Foundation for Nursing.
+He is a member of the International Society of Psychiatric-Mental Health Nurses (ISPN) through membership in the division Society for Education and Research in Psychiatric-Mental Health Nursing (SERPN).
+He is a member of NANDA-International.

 From the start on he is a co-founder and member of the European Network for Training in the Management of Aggression.
 ENTMA is a non-profit association which aims to unite and support those involved in the design, delivery, commissioning and evaluation of training across Europe.
 ENTMA evolved from an informal European collaboration between trainers in the management of aggression which existed since 1998 and adopted the name ENTMA in 2004.